Days 2-4 of our 13 day, 1233 mile Bangkok to Singapore by Train trip starting in Bangkok, Thailand and going all the way to Singapore.

 We hiked to Monkey Beach (Teluk Duyung) and Muka Head Lighthouse.
 The hike is straight-forward and easy to follow, but you must ford through a small stream during the rainy season at Monkey Beach to continue to the lighthouse.
 The final hike up to the lighthouse is steep, but the lighthouse at the top makes it worthwhile.

 The lighthouse is amazing!
 You are able to enter and climb the stairs to the top.
-We were the only ones there and it was very peaceful and the views spectacular.
+We were the only ones there and it was very peaceful with spectacular views.

 After our hike we caught bus 101 and headed back to Penang to spend the rest of the afternoon exploring more of the area around our hotel.